 You can do a road trip or a successful road trip.
 A successful road trip that gives you many amazing memories is possible only if you plan your road trip.
 Road trips might seem like spontaneous getaways, but for sure is worth planning the route, budget, packing list, accommodations, and places for visiting along the road.

 In this article, we focus on the United States road trips.
 However, most of our tips will apply no matter where you are planning a road trip.

 We will provide you with the best travel planning resources to use when planning your road trip.
-The best searchers engines, tools, and apps that we have been using for years.
+The best search engines, tools, and apps that we have been using for years.
 We tell you what road trip mistakes to avoid.
+We made many mistakes during our first road trips.
+But with each new road trip, we were richer in new knowledge and experiences.
 We give you lots of tips on how to plan an epic road trip step by step.
 In this post, you will find answers to questions like

 - What are the best road trip planner tools and apps?

 - How to plan a road trip with multiple stops?

 - How to plan a perfect road trip route?

 - What is the best road trip planner?

 - How much money should you bring on a road trip?